variantstudios/beeglesaircraft.com/_custom_pages/testimonials.md

       mods, airframe service kits, aircraft weighing, aircraft rigging, engine mount fitting and installation, and sheet metal repairs.
   - testimonial_title: Carl Poplawski
-    testimonial_subtitle:
+    testimonial_subtitle: Piper Arrow N3965T  July 2006
     testimonial_body_text: >-
-      The quality of repair is 1st rate, the airplane was ready on time and was even washed.
+      The quality of repair is 1st rate, the airplane was ready on time and it was even washed.
 Phone calls were promptly returned, and Scott went out of his way to make sure I was taken care of.
 You may or may not know that everything I just mentioned is unusual in the world of piston aviation!
       There are no "squawks" now after putting about 10 hours on the plane.
 page_image_gallery: